Yogurt Panna Cotta With Berry Sauce

 Pour the milk into a medium saucepan.
 Sprinkle the gelatin over it and let it stand, without stirring, for 5 minutes to allow the gelatin to soften and hydrate.

 Place the yogurt in a medium bowl.
-Add 3 tablespoons of the now slightly warm milk mixture and stir until smooth, then add the yogurt to the saucepan and stir until incorporated.
-Divide the mixture evenly among the ramekins, cover with plastic wrap and refrigerate until they have set, 4 to 6 hours.
+Add 3 tablespoons of the now slightly warm milk mixture and stir until smooth.
+Add the yogurt to the saucepan and stir until incorporated.
+Divide the mixture evenly among the ramekins.
+Cover with plastic wrap and refrigerate until they have set, 4 to 6 hours.

-Combine the frozen berries, water and the remaining 1 tablespoon of sugar in a small saucepan over medium heat.
-Once the mixture just begins to boil, reduce the heat to low and cook for 2 minutes, stirring occasionally, until the berries break down a little.
+Combine the berries, water and the remaining 1 tablespoon of sugar in a small saucepan over medium heat.
+Once the mixture just begins to boil, reduce the heat to low and cook for 2 to 3 minutes, stirring occasionally, until the berries break down a little.
+Add a little more water if the pan seems dry.
 Use a spoon to break any larger berries in half.
 The mixture should be saucy.
 Transfer to a container, cool for a bit and then cover and refrigerate in an airtight container until ready to serve.
 (Bring to room temperature, or warm slightly, before serving.)

 Per Serving: Calories 130; Total Fat 5g (Sat Fat 3g); Protein 4g; Carb 19g; Fiber 0g; Cholesterol 10mg; Sodium 100mg: Sugars 18g